Lead Time

 For Jira teams, lead time analysis reveals the full delivery pipeline, including backlog wait.
 Often, the majority of lead time is spent waiting rather than working, highlighting opportunities to improve prioritisation and reduce batch sizes.

-Understand and act on lead time with KPI Tree
+Understand and act on Lead Time with KPI Tree

 KPI Tree calculates lead time from Jira issue lifecycle data in your warehouse.
 Place this above cycle time in your flow metrics tree to show the full customer-facing delivery timeline.